-Engineering majors applying for the Biological Engineering Track would do well to take 7.02 since it can be quite time consuming and would take time away from your research during your 5th year.
+Engineering majors applying to the MEBE would do well to take 7.02 since it can be quite time consuming and would take time away from your research during your 5th year.
 Also, seniors are advised to take one of the core subjects during their senior year, if possible, both so that they can get to know some of the BE graduate students, and to get a taste of graduate coursework.